mikenguyenx/7_passive_investing_sql/README.md

 - Pandas - A Python library that is used for data manipulation, analysis, and visualization.
 - Sqlalchemy - An open-source SQL library for Python designed to ease the communication between Python-based programs and databases.
 - Voilà - A Python library which allows you to convert a Jupyter notebook into a live webpage.
-- Numpy -
+- Numpy - A popular open-source numerical computing library for Python which provides a powerful array object and a collection of mathematical functions.
-- HvPlot -
+- HvPlot - A Python library that provides a high-level interface for quickly creating interactive plots and visualizations using popular plotting libraries such as Matplotlib, Bokeh, and Plotly.
 - Warnings - A Python library that provides a way to handle warning messages that may occur during the execution of a program.

 Operating System(s):  Any operating system that supports Python, including Windows & macOS.